RidSoftware/BigPlumTech/README.md

 # BigPlumTech
-Main repository for heriot-watt yr3 software engineering project
+Main repository for heriot-watt yr3 software engineering project (will add installation/configuration instructions for you guys when i get the time)

 ## Notes on working with git
 work with git however you want, this is just a couple tips if you want. \